 - You can implement the mega Roth strategy to further maximize contributions.

-- The mega Roth strategy works in tandem with the Roth component in your solo 401(k) with Advanta IRA.
+Second, the mega Roth strategy works in tandem with the Roth component in your solo 401(k) with Advanta IRA.
 If your employee plus employer contributions don’t reach the annual limit, you can make an employee after-tax, non-Roth (mega Roth) contribution of the difference and immediately perform an in-plan Roth conversion to capture tax-free growth on those funds.

 Requirements for mega Roth strategy: